evorine/pulumist/README.md

 - Rust allocates memory for parameters passed to Go
 - Go must not store pointers to Rust-allocated memory

 The data is serialized using protobuf.
+The protobuf definitions are defined under `proto/*.proto` directory and are compiled to Rust and Go code using `protoc`.